Kylie Makes Her First Appearance On Rumored New Boyfriend's Snapchat

-Kylie Jenner just made an appearance on PartyNextDoor's Snapchat and we are all kinds of curious about what's going on with the rumoured new couple.
+Kylie Jenner just made an appearance on PartyNextDoor's Snapchat and we are all kinds of curious about what's going on with the rumored new couple.

 The rapper shared a short video to his Snapchat and Instagram accounts Saturday morning (or late Friday night, really) explaining his feelings to the clearly annoyed Jenner.